Artifacts

 Figma, Adobe Suite, Microsoft Suite

-Survey responses revealed that museum visitors aren’t opposed to audio guides — they’re opposed to being slowed down, over-informed, or trapped in linear listening experiences causing an experience full of friction.
+Museum visitors aren’t opposed to audio guides — they’re opposed to being slowed down, over-informed, or trapped in linear listening experiences causing an experience full of friction.
 The core opportunity isn’t adding more content, but giving users agency over pacing, depth, and storytelling style, ultimately eliminating that friction.

 Museums invite curiosity and movement, but traditional audio guides often stop visitors in their tracks, turning exploration into a waiting game.